 Think of it as a protective pillow that appears only when you’re about to strike something inside the car.
 It softens the blow, but it doesn’t erase the force of the crash.
 This is why people may still suffer injuries even when airbags deploy properly.

-Not every crash is strong enough to trigger airbags.
-A small bump in a parking lot won’t activate them, and that’s normal.
+Not every accident is violent enough to trigger your vehicle’s safety systems.
+A low-speed bump in a grocery store parking lot won’t activate them, which is completely normal.

 What Airbag Deployment Feels and Sounds Like

-If you’ve never experienced it before, airbag deployment can be startling.
-Many people describe it as feeling like a small explosion inside the car.
+If you’ve never experienced it before, an airbag deployment can feel like a small explosion inside the cabin.
+The sound is a loud bang, immediately followed by a rush of white powder.

 Airbags have been proven to save lives and reduce serious injuries.
-According to the National Highway Traffic Safety Administration (NHTSA), frontal airbags saved 4,330 lives in 2019 alone, and more than 70,000 lives between 1987 and 2019.
+According to the Insurance Institute for Highway Safety (IIHS), frontal airbags saved 4,330 lives in 2019 alone.

 In frontal crashes: